Poll: Biden's standing improves, while Trump slumps with Republican voters

 Things don't look quite as good for Trump, as he faces what's shaping up to be a serious threat to his quest to be the GOP nominee again next year.

-By a 54%-to-42% margin, Republicans and independents who lean their direction said they think they would have a better chance in 2024 with someone other than Trump.
+By a 54% to 42%, Republicans and independents who lean their direction said they think they would have a better chance in 2024 with someone other than Trump.
 That's actually a slight improvement for Trump, considering 35% in November said Trump would give them the best chance at winning.

 Still, the percentage saying they would be better off with someone else hasn't budged.
 And there are clear cleavages — voters with college degrees, ones who make more than $50,000 a year and parents with children under 18 are far more likely to say they'd be better off with someone else, by 20 points or more in some cases.